 You never took any ‘legit’ lessons before you got to Berklee?

-No. I was self-taught, until I went to Berklee.
+A few. but I was mostly self-taught, until I went to Berklee.

 You were with Herb Pomeroy?